 Challenges and Opportunities in Transition to a Low-Carbon Economy

-This class serves as an introduction to the concept of ‘transition’ to a low carbon, sustainable and just economy and explores the disruptive implications of transition for all aspects of society and the economy.
+Your introduction to the concept of ‘transition’ to a low carbon, sustainable and just economy.
+Explore the disruptive implications of transition for all aspects of society and the economy.

-The importance of an inter-disciplinary and entrepreneurial mindset to addressing challenges and enhancing value through sustainable innovation will be demonstrated with reference to case studies and the personal interests of students in the class.
+- Examine the importance of an inter-disciplinary and entrepreneurial mindset to addressing challenges and enhancing value through sustainable innovation.

 - Applying systems thinking, design thinking and principles of social innovation within the constraints of a ‘one planet’ reality.